solid/solid-spec/acl-inheritance.md

 #### Pro
 - Not as fast as defaultForNew but can be
-- Simple hierarchical permission (e.g. everything in `/shared` is shared) (bblfish: does that mean that a resource cannot unlink from a previous permission?)
+- Simple hierarchical permission (e.g. everything in `/shared` is shared)
 - Can be fast as it only has to find one ACL file to give the permission it needs
 - Monotonic: Once a user or any agent knows the ACL it can apply it as a rule.
 An ACL is a first class fact.
 It can be digitally signed, transported, and used to demand access at a later date, etc.  Monotonicness is useful.

 #### Cons
 - It is slower than `defaultFor new`, but the search stops the moment it finds success.
 - It can't have private subfolders within shared folders.
 Given that permissions cannot be reverted (with the current WAC specification), a subfolder cannot be private in a shared folder.
 This system is monotonic.
-- User has to be aware of the permissions given to the parent folders (bblfish: why not use `wac:include`?)
+- User has to be aware of the permissions given to the parent folders

 ((A possible solution is NOT include Windows' `DENY` or `DENY all` in the WAC specification, where these entries would take precedence to the other (_allow_) permissions)  That would not  be monotonic.